molassesapp/molasses_python/README.rst

 A Python SDK for Molasses.
 It allows you to evaluate user's status for a feature.
 It also helps simplify logging events for A/B testing.

-Molasses uses polling to check if you have updated features.
+Molasses uses server sent events to get instant updates with an option for polling to check if you have updated features.
 Once initialized, it takes microseconds to evaluate if a user is active.

 Install